 Yup, only one hour of exercise for the entire week and it also did not matter how intense that exercise was.
 It could be a leisurely bike ride, CrossFit, spin class or yoga.
 We’ll get into some other creative options in a bit.

-Research author Samuel Harvey from Black Dog Institute and UNSW stated: "We've known for some time that exercise has a role to play in treating symptoms of depression, but this is the first time we have been able to quantify the preventative potential of physical activity in terms of reducing future levels of depression.
-These findings are exciting because they show that even relatively small amounts of exercise—from one hour per week—can deliver significant protection against depression.”
+We've known for some time that exercise has a role to play in treating symptoms of depression, but this is the first time we have been able to quantify the preventative potential of physical activity in terms of reducing future levels of depression.
+These findings are exciting because they show that even relatively small amounts of exercise—from one hour per week—can deliver significant protection against depression.

 That's good news for all of us who just can't or don’t want to commit to a daily and lengthy gym session or can’t even imagine signing up to run a marathon.

-Staying on an Exercise Routine
+Staying on an exercise Routine

 The social and physical health benefits of exercise partially explain the shielding of depression, but the research also reported that some biological mechanisms, like alterations in the vagal tone, did not appear to have a role in protecting against depression.

 There is also a question of whether there's actually a "reverse causation" going on—people with mental health issues may struggle to get enough exercise in the first place.
-So it can be a chicken-and-egg scenario: which comes first, the lack of exercise or the depression?
+So it could be a chicken-and-egg scenario: which comes first, the lack of exercise or the depression?

 These results drive home the need to integrate exercise into mental health plans and into broader public health campaigns.
 If we can find ways to increase the population's level of physical activity, even by a small amount, we will likely see substantial physical and mental health benefits across the board.